 Appendix A of this report is a copy of the authorizing statute and Appendix B is a Program Glossary.
-The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/learning methods, evaluate these methods and identify which ones are successful.
+The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/ learning methods, evaluate these methods and identify which ones are successful.
 Methods that are proven effective can then be incorporated into public non-charter technical career centers' curricula.
 The legislation creates this environment by exempting charter technical career centers from nearly all statutes of the Florida K-20 Education Code (section 1002.34(10), F.S.).
 This gives charter technical career centers more local control, reduces response time to local business/industry needs, and decreases state-level involvement in areas such as decision-making, curriculum and assessment development, and instructor hiring policies.

 The mission of Florida's charter technical career centers is to provide comprehensive and innovative technical education programs, services and customized training to meet the needs of citizens, business and industry.
-The purpose of charter technical career centers is to develop a competitive workforce that supports local business, industry and economic development, and creates a training and education model reflective of marketplace realities.
+The purpose of charter technical career centers is to develop a competitive workforce that supports local business, industry and economic development, and create a training and education model reflective of marketplace realities.
 The career centers offer an array of career educational opportunities using school-to-work, technical, academy and/or magnet school models to provide career pathways for lifelong learning and career mobility and to enhance career and technical training.

-In school year 2020-21, the state of Florida had one charter technical career center.
+In school year 2022-23, the state of Florida had one charter technical career center.
 This center is the Lake Technical College (LTC) sponsored by the Lake County School Board.

-FLORIDA'S CHARTER TECHNICAL CAREER CENTER
+FLORIDA'S CHARTER

 Lake Technical Center became a conversion charter technical career center in July 2004, and reauthorized its charter on July 1, 2014, and changed its name to Lake Technical College (LTC).
-The Charter Contract between the School Board of Lake County, Florida and Lake Technical College was set to expire June 30, 2019.
-On November 14, 2016, Lake Technical College was granted an extension, extending the contract to end in June 30, 2022.
+On November 14, 2022, Lake Technical College was granted an extension, extending the contract to end on June 30, 2027.